 The Boy was a horror-thriller that definitely leaned more toward being a thriller.
-Unfortunately, this largely due to the fact that the horror was lacking.
+Unfortunately, this was largely due to the fact that the horror was lacking.
 The movie just was not scary at all, even though it tried to be.
-The filmmakers tried to deliver a few jump scares, but I saw them coming a mile away, so they were not very effective.
+The filmmakers tried to deliver a few jump scares, but I saw them coming from a mile away, so even those were not very effective.

-This movie worked, naturally, as a creepy thriller.
-The filmmakers tried to inject some horror, but I do not think these moments achieved the desired effect.
-There was certainly potential here, but I thought the filmmakers failed with its execution.
-I always felt like the movie was just on the precipice of shifting into scarier territory, but then it never jumped.
-It was a creepy, mysterious concept, but the horror felt very typical, almost like the filmmakers were holding back.
+This movie worked as a creepy thriller.
+The filmmakers tried to inject some horror into it, but I did not think they achieved what they were hoping for.
+I always felt like the movie was just on the precipice of shifting into scarier territory, but then it never went over that edge.
+It had a creepy, mysterious story, but the horror felt very bland, almost like the filmmakers were holding back.

 Pro: The Ending (+4pts)